mery00/Arduino_project_with_Alexa/README.md

 # Arduino_project_with_Alexa
 Project for computer science master class "Lab of Internet of Things".
-This project combines two different type of Arduino, and Alexa, in addiction to other type of sensors, in order to create a smart system for a domotic house.
+This project combines two different type of Arduino(Arduino Uno WiFi Rev2 and Arduino MKR WiFi 1010) and Alexa, in addiction to other type of sensors, in order to create a smart system for a domotic house.
 You can find all information about the project in the paper [LabofIoT Documentation]().

 ### Collaborators